rasmus-kirk/halo/documents/thesis/06-benchmarks/index.md

 benchmarks on the performance of the scheme, there are a few known soundness bugs in the implementation (and probably more unknown ones!).
 Obviously, the code should not be used in production.
 However, none of the soundness bugs should affect performance to any significant degree.

-The benchmarks ran multithreaded on a 20 thread Thinkpad P50:
+Before presenting the benchmarks, we first briefly discuss what performance is needed for our IVC approach to be preferred.
+If Concordium created a light node implementation, there are several available ways to catch-up to the current block and trust that the block is correct:

+- Catch up as a full node would, validating each block, which would take days.
+- Simply trust a full node, which is very insecure.
+- Ask a lot of full nodes and if a quorum agrees that a given block is the current one, then use it.
+This is more secure, but requires a lot of network traffic from previously unconnected peers.
+- Verify only the blocks where the committee changes, which is one block per day.

+The last option is definitely the preferred one, and thus our chain of signatures SNARK should compete with that solution.
+Here we would need to verify 2 signatures per day (the other signature arises from Concordium's Finality layer) and some hashes.
+For this comparison we just focus on the signatures.
+We can now present the benchmarks which ran on a 20 thread Thinkpad P50:

-- **IVC-Prover:** ~300 s
+- **IVC-Prover:** Parallel: ~300 s.
+Single Threaded: ~0 s.
-- **IVC-Verifier:** ~3 s
+- **IVC-Verifier:** Parallel: ~3 s.
+Single Threaded: ~0 s.
+- **Naive Signature Verification:** Parallel: ~1300 signatures per second.
+Single Threaded: ~0 signatures per second.

+Assuming that the only bottleneck in this process is processing power would mean that for a multithreaded verifier, it would take $1300 \cdot 3 \; / \;
+2 = 1950$ days before the IVC solution was faster.
+Which is not ideal given the complexity of the IVC construction, but it's not far from being viable.
+If we instead look at the size of each "proof" involved, starting with the IVC proof:

+- Signature: 1 point, 1 scalar.
+- EvalProof: $1 + 2 \lg(n) = 1 + 16 = 17$ points, 1 scalar.
+- PlonkProof: 2 EvalProofs, 33 commitments (points), 74 polynomial evaluations
+  (scalars).
+67 points, 76 scalars.
+- Accumulator: 1 EvalProof, 1 point, 3 scalars.
+18 points, 4 scalars.
+- IVC-Proof: 2 Accumulators, 2 PlonkProofs, 2 signatures, 2 public-keys
+  (2 points), 2 $j$ scalars.
+174 points, 164 scalars,

+Modelling each scalar as 256 bits and each point as 256 bits (255 bit field element and 1 additional sign bit), gives us ~10 kB for a single IVC proof.
+Comparing to just verifying the signatures, after 87 days the IVC proof will be smaller than the 174 signatures needed to verify the same claim.
+Obviously, if the committee changes more ofter (say once an hour), the IVC approach will much more quickly become economical.

-Which is not all that bad, if the use-case is to create a single proof for a new blockchain committee once a day, ~5 minutes on a modern laptop is not at all unreasonable, especially considering that further optimization should be possible.
-As for the verifier, it only takes ~3 s, which is much faster than if traditional catch-up methods are used.
+If the use-case is to create a single proof for a new blockchain committee once a day, ~5 minutes on a modern laptop is not at all unreasonable, especially considering that further optimization should be possible.
+As for the verifier, it takes ~3 s, which isn't ideal, but will be better than the naive solution after 1950 days.
+The proof size is okay comparatively though, as the IVC proof will be smaller than the naive solution after only 87 days.

 [^loc]: The Plonk crate is 17,116 LOC, the accumulation crate is 2,940 LOC, the group crate is 4,240 LOC, the Poseidon crate is 948 LOC and the Schnorr